nerdoc/uberspace-tools/README.md

 afterwards.

+**CAUTION**: The script overwrites your existing `~/.mailfilter` file without prompt!
+Please make sure you don't have any customizations there!

 ### Junk folder

 There is no real standardized name for the IMAP junk folder on the net.
 Different email programs use different names, e.g.